nikolaydubina/treemap/README.md

 ## Format

 Size is required.
 Heat is optional.
-For more customizations
+For more customizations invoke Go packages in your code.

 ```
 </ delimitered path>,<size>,<heat>